tonethar/IGME-430-Fall-2024/exercises/9-putting-project-on-heroku.md

-# 9 - `POST`ing data to express
+# 9 - Putting our project on Heroku

-- We have seen how to pass data to an express app with `GET` via URL params and URL routes ...
+- Pretty soon, we'll be POSTing data to this app, and testing it on Heroku
-- now let's see how to send data to express via `POST`
+- In this exercise, we'll first get everything running on Heroku

 ## I. Get Started
 - Duplicate the entire **router-app-passing-params** folder and re-name the copy to **router-app-POST**